Blue Comet: Equipment

-Three brand-new G3s Pacific locomotives were assigned to the train: numbers 831, 832 and 833.
-The CNJ totally refurbished sixteen cars for Blue Comet service, inside and out.
-The train and its engines were painted in Packard Blue to suggest the sea and the sky.
+Three brand-new G3s Pacific steam locomotives were assigned to the train: Nos.
+831–833.
+The CNJ refurbished 16 cars for the Blue Comet service, inside and out.
+The train and its locomotives were painted in Packard Blue to suggest the sea and the sky.
 The passenger cars all had a cream band running the length of the side at the windows to evoke the sand of the shore.
 The paint scheme was unusual, since the road name did not appear on each car.
-Only the name of the train, "THE BLUE COMET", appeared in gold lettering on the letter board.

 Each car was named for a different comet.
 The name of each car was placed in gold lettering at the middle of each side below the windows.
 The underframes and trucks were painted royal blue and varnished.
-The locomotives' marker lights, headlights, handrails, coupler lifting rods, cylinder head covers and back valve chambers were nickel-plated.
-Side rods were polished.
+The locomotives' marker lights, headlights, handrails, coupler lifting rods, cylinder head covers, and back valve chambers were nickel-plated.
+The white side rods were polished.
 The name of the train was painted in gold lettering on a blue nameboard that was mounted to the front of the locomotive smoke box just below the Elesco feedwater heater.

-The train was known by its distinctive whistle.
+The train was known by the locomotive's distinctive whistle.
 Mounted on the fireman's side of the steam dome, it was usually angled forward.
 While the manufacturer and cadence of the specific whistle has not been verified (none are known to exist), it is reported to have been a long-bell 3-chime steamboat whistle similar to a Hancock or Star Brass 6" long-bell 3-chime.

 In later years, as ridership declined, the usual G3s locomotives were sometimes used in other service.
 As a result, a variety of motive power was used.
-Sometimes the Blue Comet was pulled by other CNJ fast Pacifics such as #820, or Camelback locomotives such as #592.
-No. 592 was one of the CNJ's fastest Camelbacks and could frequently be found on the point in Blue Comet service.
+Sometimes, the Blue Comet was pulled by other CNJ fast Pacifics such as #820, or Camelback locomotives such as No. 592, which was one of the CNJ's fastest Camelbacks and could frequently be found on the point in Blue Comet service.